StadtbibliothekUlm/pepper_odometrie_navigation/README.md

   <h3>About the Project</h3>
   <b> project goal</b> <br>
   "Realization of an indoor navigation based on the Softbank Pepper (python-version) ".
 Limited by the hardware used in the pepper
+  The robot tries to get the visitor's attention and supports them in using the library account and the "library of things" The user is guided through the information by means of dialogs.
+  Different games with and against the robot were realized as an entertaining element.
   <p>
    Through this project, the Public Library Ulm became a pioneer in Germany for the implementation of indoor navigation on a python-based robot Pepper<br>
-   The indoor navigation could be implemented fundamentally<br>
+   The indoor navigation could be implemented fundamentally.<br>
-   Python Pepper was enabled for rudimentary indoor navigation through this pilot project<br>
+   Python Pepper was enabled for rudimentary indoor navigation through this pilot project.<br>
-   100% reliable navigation could not be realized due to sensor limitations of the hardware platform. <br>
+   100% reliable navigation could not be realized due to sensor limitations of the hardware platform.<br>
    Limmitations are for example: Laser scanning points, accuracy of odometry and visual comparison of the environment

    <p align="right">(<a href="#top">back to top</a>)</p>